sijorejigeorge/sim-weather/README.md

-# MonoGame Terrain Generator
+# Terrain Generator/Simulation

-A MonoGame framework game that generates a terrain map with different biomes following the specified distribution:
+A MonoGame framework simulation that generates a terrain map with different biomes following the specified distribution:

 - **Desert**: The majority of the map (~66%)
 - **Grasslands**: Second most common (~18%), multiple clusters